Liberation of Kalamata

 The Liberation of Kalamata took place on 23 March (O.S.)
 1821 when Greek irregular revolutionary forces took control of the city after the surrender of the Ottoman garrison, without fighting.
 It was one of the first events of the Greek War of Independence.
-Kalamata became so the first major town to be liberated.
+Kalamata became the first major town to be liberated.

 Background

 From the first days of March 1821, the revolutionary sentiment was prevailing in the Peloponnese and this worried the Ottomans, who sent their families to nearby fortresses.
 At the same time, the army chief of Kalamata, Suleiman Aga Arnaoutoglou, called the local Greek elites to express his concerns about reports of a forthcoming uprising.

 He was told that the area was being looted by dangerous brigands and that his 150 Ottoman guards were not enough to defend the town.
 He was then persuaded to seek the help of the Maniots and their bey, Petrobey Mavromichalis.
 At the same time, Papaflessas, who was pulling the strings in the Peloponnese, had managed to persuade Petrobey to take a leading role in the uprising.

 The plan was set up perfectly by the Greeks, who were extremely persuasive in making Suleiman Aga ask for help from Petrobey.
 The bey sent 150 experienced fighters from Mani together with his son Ilias Mavromichalis, under the pretext of protecting the town from the brigands.
 After gaining the confidence of the aga, Ilias Mavromichalis requested additional aid from Mani because rumors of an impending invasion of the town were growing.
 Indeed, the aga asked for reinforcements from Petrobey.
 This was the signal for the Greek rebels to attack.